syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Validation.md

 ---
 layout: post
 title: Validation in RichTextEditor | Syncfusion | ASP.NET Webform
-description: Validation to format the RichTextEditor control's content
+description:Learn here about Validation to format in Syncfusion ASP.NET RichTextEditor control its element and more
 platform: aspnet
 control: RTE
 documentation: ug